-• During sinus lift, complications such as infection, sinusitis, membrane perforation, graft displacement and others may occur.
-The success rate of the procedure is over 95%, but proper aftercare is necessary.
+- During sinus lift, complications such as infection, sinusitis, membrane perforation, graft displacement, and others may occur.
+The procedure has an over 95% success rate, but proper aftercare is necessary.

 Do you need a sinus lift before getting dental implants?
 Here's everything you need to know.